Editor’s Note: This article was originally published in the September 2012 Gardening Newsletter.

 So, all is not lost if this summer’s growing season was less than stellar.
 Thanks to the great weather we have here in North Carolina, fall is yet another season for you to showcase your gardening skills.

-Donna Teasley is an extension agent in Burke County.
-This article appeared as a guest column in the September 2012 Gardening Newsletter.
+This article was written by Donna Teasley, and appeared as a guest column in the September 2012 Gardening Newsletter.